tleunen/babel-plugin-module-resolver/README.md

 ## ESLint plugin

 If you're using ESLint, you should use [eslint-plugin-import][eslint-plugin-import], and [eslint-import-resolver-babel-module][eslint-import-resolver-babel-module] to remove falsy unresolved modules.
 If you want to have warnings when aliased modules are being imported by their relative paths, you can use [eslint-plugin-module-resolver](https://github.com/HeroProtagonist/eslint-plugin-module-resolver).

 ## Editors autocompletion

 - Atom: Uses [atom-autocomplete-modules][atom-autocomplete-modules] and enable the `babel-plugin-module-resolver` option.
-- IntelliJ/WebStorm: You can add custom resources root directories, make sure it matches what you have in this plugin.
 - VS Code: Configure the [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) in `jsconfig.json` (`tsconfig.json` for TypeScript), e.g.:

 ```js